 Pros of Pleated Masks:

-Pleated masks are made out of rectangular pieces of fabric and are a perfect project for a beginning sewer.
+Masks in the “pleated” design are made out of rectangular pieces of fabric and are a perfect project for a beginning sewer.
 You don’t need a pattern; you just measure, cut, iron in the pleats, and sew.

 Many pleated mask patterns include a pocket for your choice of filter that you can take out for washing.